Kubaryt/heroes3_templates/kubaryt.md

     Restarts: 2x111 1x112
     Additional rules:
-    Choosing a town for computer players: the red player chooses the town for the brown and purple players, and the blue player for the green and orange players, one town cannot be selected twice.
+    Choosing a town for computer players: the red player chooses the town for the brown and purple players, and the blue player for the green and orange players.
+One town cannot be selected twice.
 The rest of the computer players have random towns.